RCN Corporation

 RCN Corporation, originally Residential Communications Network, founded in 1993 and based in Princeton, New Jersey, was the first American facilities-based ("overbuild") provider of bundled cable telephony, cable television, and internet service delivered over its own hybrid fiber-coaxial local network as well as dialup and DSL Internet service to consumers in the Boston, Chicago, Los Angeles, New York City, the Lehigh Valley in eastern Pennsylvania, and Washington, D.C. areas.

-In the late 1990s RCN bought the internet service providers Erol's for $83.5 million, and Ultranet for $27 million, making RCN the largest northeast regional ISP at the time.
+In the late 1990s RCN bought the Internet service providers Erol's for $83.5 million, and Ultranet for $27 million, making RCN the largest northeast regional ISP at the time.

 As of 2006, RCN claimed over 424,000 domestic customers and 130 cable franchises.
 As of 2013 RCN's network offered coverage to approximately 3.8 million people, making it the 11th largest provider of cable Internet access in the U.S. Its operations, as well as sister companies Grande Communications, and Wave Broadband are handled under affiliate Patriot Media Consulting.

 RCN serves in or around the following locations: Allentown, Boston, Chicago (limited coverage), New York City, Philadelphia and Washington, D.C.

 History

 RCN (Residential Communications Network) was originally created in 1993 by developer David McCourt and Peter Kiewit Sons' Inc. Kiewit also owned MFS, a Competitive Access Provider (CAP).
 In a series of moves, RCN purchased C-TEC, the parent of Pennsylvania's Commonwealth Telephone, while MFS spun off its small residential telephone operations to RCN.
 MFS was later purchased by Worldcom.
 RCN/C-TEC became a competitive local exchange carrier (CLEC) when the Telecom Act of 1996 passed.

 RCN then began its growth as a cable TV overbuilder, constructing competitor cable systems in markets that already had cable service.
 Most of its systems were partnerships with power companies, which provided rights-of-way on poles.
 RCN featured "triple play" (television, internet, and telephone) service though for some time its voice operations were largely resold incumbent telephone company lines.
-It purchased existing US East Coast ISPs Erol's Internet, UltraNet Communications, Interport, and JavaNet.
+It purchased existing US East Coast Internet service providers Erol's Internet, UltraNet Communications, Interport, and JavaNet.
 On the West Coast, it purchased existing ISPs DNAI and Brainstorm.
 In Chicago, it bought into the market by acquiring overbuilder 21st Century Telecom.
 In Washington, D.C., they formed a 50/50 joint venture with local power company Pepco named StarPower Communications in 1999; they bought out Pepco's stake in 2004, and rebranded StarPower systems to the RCN name.

 In 2004, RCN declared Chapter 11 Bankruptcy and on December 21, 2004, the court canceled all outstanding shares of RCN stock traded under the "RCNC" and "RCNCQ" symbols.

 In early February 2009, RCN converted to an all-digital network.
 With the transition, the company was able to use the entire spectrum for digital and high-definition television broadcasting, reducing the need to compress signals.

 ABRY Partners, a private equity firm, acquired RCN Corporation for $1.2 billion in 2010.